-Brief: Small Glide Munition is a standoff, precision guided munition specifically tailored to SOF mission requirements.
-Internally carried GBU-69/B were integrated onto the next-generation AC-103J gunship as part of Block 20+ upgrades, following initial operational testing.
+Brief: Small Glide Munition is a standoff precision guided munition specifically tailored to SOF mission requirements.
+Internally carried GBU-69/B were integrated onto the next-generation AC-103J gunship as part of Block 20+ upgrades following initial operational testing.
 USSOCOM is currently working to integrate the weapon onto RPA platforms including the MQ-9.
 The weapon is deployable from the AC-130J's ramp-mounted Common Launch Tubes or dropped conventionally.
 It is capable of quietly reaching targets from standoff range using its deployable wings to minimize risk to delivery platforms.
-The weapon utilizes semi-active laser and lattice-type control fins (similar to the GBU-57) for guidance and terminal stability, and is capable of receiving in-flight targeting updates via twoway data link.
+The weapon utilizes semi-active laser and lattice-type control fins (similar to the GBU-57) for guidance and terminal stability, and is capable of receiving in-flight targeting updates via two-way data link.
 The weapon was jointly developed between Dynetics and USSOCOM.
 The company was awarded two contracts in FY18 totaling \$104 million for delivery of approximately 1,000 weapons through 2022.
-FY21 SOF funds procure 478 SGMs.
+Procurement beyond FY21 decreased to align with future priorities such as Stand-Off Precision Guided Munitions (SOPGM) for use in contested environments.